Interview Tone and Tempo

 Scenario 2: your first and last date

 The same assumptions will be made when you drive through the parking lot at your first interview.
 You never know who is watching you.
-The person that you just cut off for a parking spot, may be someone in your interview loop.
+The person that you just cut off for a parking spot, maybe someone in your interview loop.
 You may have impressed your friends at the import car show on Saturday night, but here you are pure obnoxiousness.
 We aren’t here for a stereo competition or a fashion show, we are here to get some work done.

 At many companies, HR will check in with the receptionist (think of this as the equivalent of your parents who answered the front door when your date came knocking) and see what the person at the front desk thought about the candidate while they waited in the lobby.
 Was the receptionist treated with respect, or like a rented mule?
 Did they engage in conversation and smile, or were they cold and arrogant?
-Interview tone and tempo was influenced here.
+Interview tone and tempo were influenced here.

 I would argue that the interview starts as soon as you arrive on the campus of the company.
 As soon as you hit the front lobby, smile.
 Try to convey you are a positive person and in a good mood.
-You are someone that others will want to work with.
+You are someone who others will want to work with.
 I can’t stress enough how first impressions set the interview tone.
 As a recruiter, the two scenarios leave me with two very different impressions.

 You are sitting in the lobby, professionally dressed.
 You don’t have a frown on your face, but you aren’t smiling either.
 I don’t get the feeling that this is someone I necessarily feel welcome about approaching.
-It may only take me 5 seconds to turn the corner and come across the lobby to the receptionist to find out who I am meeting with till the time I introduce myself and shake your hand.
+It may only take me 5 seconds to turn the corner and come across the lobby to the receptionist to find out who I am meeting with until the time I introduce myself and shake your hand.
 But it is only human nature to size someone up in a situation like this.
 If there are multiple people sitting in the lobby, I am either thinking “please let it be him”, or “Please don’t let that guy by my candidate.
 Please, Please, Please don’t let hit be him”.

 Same professionally dressed candidate.
 The candidate is engaged in a conversation with the reception person, and they are both smiling or laughing.
 As I turn the corner, I instinctively head towards the receptionist and the receptionist smiles at me and then introduces the candidate to me and makes mention of what they have found in common and what they are laughing about.
 This is a MUCH different introduction and actually sets the interview tone and tempo for the next 2 minutes.